planetserver/server-ingestion-crism/README.md

 rasdaman_ingestion
 ==================

-# crism_pds_update.py
+# pdsode_updates.py
-Check if there is a new release of CRISM data on the PDS ODE.
+Check if there is a new release of various Mars PDS data on the PDS ODE.
 If so download footprint shapefile in /footprints folder.

 # crism_pds_size.py
 Determines for each CRISM dataset its size, saved as .CSV in the pdssizes folder.